 No. We can only make payments to bank accounts that are in your name.
-We can make payments to join accounts.
+However, we can make payments to joint accounts.

 How do I write the bank account details?

-You are responsible for entering the correct account details and your bank may only allow transfers to accounts that are titled in your name or business name.
-If you make any error entering your bank details or if you enter an account that is not titled in your name (or the name of your business), it may result in the payment to the wrong account and the loss of your funds or failure of the attempted transfer.
+You are responsible for making sure your account details are correct, and your bank may only allow transfers to accounts that are titled in your name or business name.
+If you make any error while entering your bank details or if you enter an account that is not titled in your name (or the name of your business), it may result in payment to the wrong account and the loss of your funds or failure of the attempted transfer.

 Important things to consider

 - Your country in your invoice profile has to be the same country where your bank is located.
-If you make a mistake, delete your payment profile and update your invoice profile and after that, add your payment profile again.
+If you make a mistake, delete your payment profile and update your invoice profile.
+After that, add your payment profile again.

 - Your name under your profile settings and your name under your invoice settings should be the same.

-- Your bank may impose processing fees which will be deducted from the amount you receive.
+- Your bank may impose processing fees.
+If so, keep in mind that this will be deducted from the amount you receive.
 If your bank account is in a currency other than Euro, Hyperwallet, as other providers do, will use their internal currency exchange rate.
 Because this is their internal currency exchange rate, we are unable to show you this information as we do not have access to it ourselves.